ducthanh98/ducthanh98-hugo/web/content/posts/microservice.md

     + The programming model is more complex.
 For example, a developer must design compensating transactions that explicitly undo changes made earlier in a saga.
 # Transactional Outbox pattern
 - A service command typically needs to create/update/delete aggregates in the database and send messages/events to a message broker.

+# Event Sourcing
+-  Event sourcing persists the state of a business entity such an Order or a Customer as a sequence of state-changing events.
+Whenever the state of a business entity changes, a new event is appended to the list of events.
+Since saving an event is a single operation, it is inherently atomic.
+The application reconstructs an entity’s current state by replaying the events.

+# Deployment Strategies
+- Recreate Deployment Strategy
+    + we stop and then recreate the application
+- Blue-Green Deployment
+    + The original, old version is called blue environment, and the new updated version is called green environment.Now, both environments are running our application, but the users are still using the old version
+- Rolling Update
+    + Firstly, we create a new instance that runs the updated version.
+    + After this, we remove one from the instances that run the old version
+- Canary Deployment
+    + only a small part of the users receive the update
+- A/B Testing
+    + This process deploys the update to a subset of users, just like canary deployments.
+However, A/B testing is mainly about getting feedback from the users about our changes
+- Shadow Deployment
+    + Shadow deployment is similar to blue-green deployment in the sense that it uses two identical environments